Why is Multi Factor Authentication (MFA) important?

 Which services support MFA?

-All services using the Stanislaus State Warrior Sign In page, Employee VPN, Office 365, and CMS.
+All services using the Stanislaus State Warrior Sign In page and Office 365 support the use of MFA to secure logins.

 If I use the iOS or Android app can I use it for other services that support MFA?

-Yes, there are other organizations and services that use MFA from Duo Security or support the one time PINs the app generates.
+Yes, there are other organizations and services that use MFA from the Duo Security or support the one-time PINs the app generates.
 You can use the app with those organizations or services if you would like.
+For support related to the Duo app 3rd party services you should reach out to the service provider.